semasuka/Income-classification/README.md

 ├── .gitignore                      <- used to ignore certain folder and files that won't be commit to git.
 │
 │
+├── environment.yml                 <- list of all the dependencies with their versions(for conda environment).
+│
+│
 ├── Income_Classification.ipynb     <- main python notebook where all the analysis and modeling are done.
 │
 │